dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/GUI/Website.md

 Use different api keys for users with paid accounts, or with at least one paid NFT, since we want them to be more reliably supported.

+## Image generation
+Start with a button to upload your own image.
+These are stored locally in drafts until committed to ipfs.
+Later add an [ai generator](https://clipdrop.co/apis/docs/text-to-image) and store these images locally.

 ## Infura version
 1. Page loads
 2. Get all the NFTs for the main contract using [getNFTsForCollection](https://docs.infura.io/infura-expansion-apis/nft-api/nft-sdk/javascript-api/api-methods#getnftsforcollection)